- Write regexes for the sets of strings below:

 and call in either order and not necessarily consecutive,

-but words like charged or calls that merely contain
+but not words like charged or calls that merely contain

 the words we're looking for.